NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 If a user already has registered, they can log into the site to access their profile and the sites benefits.
 They can enter their `username` and `password` and pressing the `login` button.
 If a user can't recall their `password`, they can follow the `reset password` logic.

 **3. Register Page**
-A visitor on the site would would like to sign up for an account,
+A visitor on the site would would like to sign up for an account, they simple need to provide their `email`, a `username` and a `password` (that needs to be confirmed)

 **4. Reset Password Pages**